Issuance with OpenID4VCI

 Pre-authorized code flow

-In the Pre-Authorized Code Flow the issuer generates a pre-authorized code out of band, hands it to the wallet inside an OpenID4VCI Credential Offer, and the wallet sends that code to the issuer’s /token endpoint with grant_type=urn:ietf:params:oauth:grant-type:pre-authorized_code.
-The issuer’s AttributeService resolves the pre-authorized code into the attributes to be issued.
+In the Pre-Authorized Code Flow the issuer has already determined the attributes to be issued out of band, binds them to a freshly generated pre-authorized code in an issuance session, and hands that code to the wallet inside an OpenID4VCI Credential Offer.
+The wallet sends the code to the issuer’s /token endpoint with grant_type=urn:ietf:params:oauth:grant-type:pre-authorized_code; the issuer loads the session keyed by the code to find the attributes to issue (this grant carries no PKCE).
 The wallet then obtains a c_nonce from the issuer’s nonce endpoint and exchanges proofs of possession for attestations at the /credential endpoint.

 In our codebase, this flow is implemented by the issuance_server (the disclosure-based-issuance service); see Disclosure-based Issuance for the end-to-end picture, including how the disclosed attributes are turned into attestations via the attestation server.
 The pid_issuer does not accept the pre-authorized code grant — it only accepts the authorization code flow described below.